ruggeri/tech-notes/databases/principles-of-distributed-database-systems.md

 * You could try to prevent deadlocks from happening in the first place.
 But that won't be possible unless transactions predeclare all variables they'll use, which is not feasible.
+* Ways to avoid deadlocks:
+    * Always lock things in the same order.
+But that isn't so easy!
+    * Also you can give TXs timestamps.
+Wait-Die says that older transactions wait for younger transactions to finish, but younger transactions just die and try again.
+    * Wound-Wait says that older transactions wound younger ones, while younger ones have to wait.
+    * Either scheme ensures that deadlocks cannot occur.
+* But cycle detection in the GWFG (global wait-for graph) is most common.
+    * If a cycle detected, who to abort?
+To find the minimum cost to break a cycle is NP complete.
+    * Quantities that matter: how much invested, how much left to go.
+* One simple approach would be to have the sites transmit their LWFG to a central deadlock detector.
+But this could have high communication cost, and of course has a SPOF.
+    * But then you just do a simple algo in the GWFG.
+    * Would set an interval for updating the GWFG.
+Don't have to do this so very often, because deadlock is fairly rare.
+    * This has been proposed for distributed INGRES, so it's not totally naive.
+* Edge chasing says that if you notice you're waiting on an external resource and you see it's taking a while, send a message to that site.
+The message sent from S1 to S2 consists of `(S1, S2)`.
+    * If they aren't waiting on anyone else, then just chill.
+    * Otherwise, if they wait on some other site, append that to the list of sites.
+    * Repeat.
+Eventually, your messages stop getting pushed forward or they come back to you, and you can see the cycle.
+    * Okay.
+But then you have a problem where the cycle is potentially found by many people!
+The solution is to give the transactions a timestamp and only the youngest transaction participating in the deadlock.
+    * This is from Chandy-Misra-Haas.
+This is from wikipedia, not the book.
+    * Not sure I've described this really correctly, but it's the gist.
+I could look it up in my distributed algos book.
+* The book describes a slightly different algorithm by Obermack.
+But they explain it poorly.
+* Relaxing Concurrency Control
+    * Garcia-Molina suggests classes of transactions that are compatible and can interleave however they like.
+    * Lynch suggests certain "breakpoints" in a transaction where other transactions are allowed to interleave.
+    * Agrawal formalized these approaches under *semantic relative atomicity*.
+* They talk about nested transactions, but I don't care.